elron/svelte-confetti-p5/README.md

 | `on:destroy` | Fires when the canvas is destroyed, automaticlly happens when all particles finished falling | - |

+## Features

+- Auto sets the canvas width & height of the screen, even on screen resize.

 ## Examples

 ### Nice and slow